Fréjus Road Tunnel

-Construction of the 13 km long tunnel started in 1974, and it came into service on 12 July 1980, leading to the closure of the motorail shuttle service in the Fréjus rail tunnel.
+Construction of the 13 km long tunnel started in 1974, and it came into service on 12 July 1980, leading to the closure of the motorail shuttle service in the Fréjus Rail Tunnel.
 It cost 2 billion francs (equivalent to €700 million at 2005 prices).
-It is the thirteenth longest road tunnel in the world.
+It is the thirteenth longest road tunnel in the world and the longest road tunnel that crosses an international border.

 The French section is managed by the French company SFTRF, and the Italian section by the Italian company SITAF.
 (The French politician Pierre Dumas was chairman of SFTRF from 1962 to 1989).
-The tunnel can be reached from the Italian side by the A32 Torino-Bardonecchia motorway, or by SS335 from Oulx, which joins SS24 (“del Monginevro”), and reaches Bardonecchia after 20 km.
-From the French side, it can be reached by the A43 (“l’Autoroute de la Maurienne”) from Lyon and Chambéry.
+The tunnel can be reached from the Italian side by the A32 Turin–Bardonecchia motorway, or by SS335 from Oulx, which joins SS24 ("del Monginevro"), and reaches Bardonecchia after 20 km.
+From the French side, it can be reached by the A43 ("l'Autoroute de la Maurienne") from Lyon and Chambéry.
 A toll is charged to all traffic.

-Over 20 million vehicles passed through the tunnel during the first 20 years.
+The second tube of the Fréjus road tunnel will be open to traffic after the inauguration which will take place on 28/07/25.